List of minor characters in the Alice series: Tortoise

 Tortoise is the Mock Turtle's teacher.
 He does not appear, but is only mentioned.
 He is a sea turtle and when Alice asks why he was called Tortoise if he was a turtle, the Mock Turtle replies with a play on words; "We called him tortoise because he taught us!"

-Through the Looking-Glass
+Appearing in Alice Through the Looking-Glass

-Returning characters - Dinah, Alice's sister, Frog Footman, Hatter, Hare
+Returning characters – Dinah, Alice's sister, Frog Footman, Hatter, Hare

 Several characters from the original book, other than Alice, appear.
 The most prominent is Dinah who reappears now the mother of two kittens.
 She assumes the role of Humpty Dumpty.
-Though Alice's sister does not appear she is briefly mentioned.
+Though Alice's sister does not appear, she is briefly mentioned.
 The Frog Footman makes a minor reappearance as a gardener.
 The Hatter and the Hare also reappear as messengers for the White King, renamed Hatta and Haigha, "one to come, and one to go".
 Haigha is notable for adopting "Anglo-Saxon attitudes", referring to a ninth- to eleventh-century style in English drawing, in which the figures are shown in swaying positions with the palms held out in exaggerated positions.